jedevc/fyp-report/report.md

 In the lexing stage, we break up the raw text input into a series of tokens, or terminals, of which there are 38 distinct types.
-The problem of producing a series of tokens is trivially broken down into producing a single token at a position in the raw stream, and moving the position for the next token to be read.
-Our algorithm then just becomes an iterative algorithm, repeating until we reach the end of stream.
+The problem of producing a series of tokens is trivially broken down into producing a single token at a position in the raw stream and moving the position for the next token to be read.
+Our algorithm then just becomes an iterative algorithm, repeating until we reach the end of the stream.

 At this stage, we specifically only handle any language features that are *regular*, those that can be matched by a regular expression, or what we use, a